Close

 AUDIT COMMITTEE

 The composition, terms of reference, details of the meeting held during the year and the number of meetings attended by each member of the Audit Committee has been furnished in the Corporate Governance Report forming a part of this Annual Report.
+There has been no instance where the Board has not accepted the recommendations of the Audit Committee.

 NOMINATION AND REMUNERATION COMMITTEE